 This is one that I'm still working on, but have read and heard so many benefits of meditation.
 Right now I only meditate for about 5 minutes and usually use a guided meditation by Gabby Bernstein.
 I have to be honest, I don't think I've found the perfect meditation sauce for me yet, but the little time that I do spend sitting in silence has made a difference in my productivity and mindset.
 If you're new to meditation, I think starting with a guided practice can be helpful.
 Or you can just sit on the floor or in a chair, set your timer for 5 minutes, turn on the Pandora yoga station and focus on your breathing.
 To stay focused, I usually breathe in on a count of six and breathe out on a count of six.
 This deep breathing is incredibly cleansing, but will also free up space in your mind and make you feel more at peace.

 8. Eat a Nourishing Breakfast

 This changes depending on the season, but eating a nourishing breakfast is SO important for your health.
-Not only are you getting your metabolism going, but you're also filling your body with nutrients which will help keep your energy up throughout the rest of the day.
-When I say “nourishing” I mean that you should try to build your breakfast around foods that will fuel your body – fruit, vegetables and whole grains are great choices.
-My personal choice is a smoothie bowl which I pack with tons of greens, some superfood powders, a plant-based protein powder and frozen fruit.
+Not only are you getting your metabolism going, but you're also filling your body with nutrients that will help keep your energy up throughout the rest of the day.
+When I say “nourishing” I mean that you should try to build your breakfast around foods that will fuel your body – fruit, vegetables, and whole grains are great choices.
+My personal choice is a smoothie bowl that I pack with tons of greens, some superfood powders, plant-based protein powder, and frozen fruit.
 It tastes like ice cream but it's super energizing and keeps me full for hours.
 You can check out this video to see how I make it OR if you're looking for more breakfast ideas, check out my cookbook, Quinoa for Breakfast.